scaffdog/scaffdog/packages/scaffdog/README.md

 {{ /* a comment */ }}
 ```

-#### Call helper
+#### Call helper function

-Execute the helper with the specified name.
+Execute the helper function with the specified name.
 Arguments are separated by whitespace.
 See the [Helpers](#helpers) section for the helpers that can be used.

 ```
 {{ <helper> <argument> ... }}